Ocklawaha River

 The river has suffered severe ecological damage in the 20th century from impoundment, fertilizer runoff, dredging, pollution and rerouting.
 In the 1960s and 1970s, Marjorie Harris Carr led the successful campaign to stop construction of the Cross Florida Barge Canal, which would have dammed the river at two points and created two artificial reservoirs to facilitate navigation along the canal; however, the river is still blocked by Rodman Dam.
-Florida Defenders of the Environmen, which Carr co-founded in 1969, continues to push for the preservation and restoration of the Ocklawaha River.
+Florida Defenders of the Environment, which Carr co-founded in 1969, continues to push for the preservation and restoration of the Ocklawaha River.

 The river is a popular place to canoe, kayak and fish.
 The river forms the western boundary of the Ocala National Forest.
 Portions of the river remain mostly undisturbed by man.
 The natural landscapes and lush wildlife and growth of the outlying area are mostly hydric hammocks and flatwoods, with scrub pine ridges and sugar sandy soils.
 Wildlife is abundant, including wild turkey, white-tailed deer, and wading birds in this area.
 Outdoor recreational activities include hunting, fishing, wildlife viewing, hiking, horseback riding, and paddling, although there are few established trails.

-The Gores Landing unit of Ocklawaha River Wildlife Management Area consists of almost 3,000 acres (12 km²) along the Ocklawaha River in eastern Marion County.
+The Gores Landing unit of Ocklawaha River Wildlife Management Area consists of almost 3,000 acres (12 km2) along the Ocklawaha River in eastern Marion County.
 The Ocklawaha River basin is a primary tributary of the St. Johns River Water Management District.